-When deploying to Azure Kubernetes Service, you can use controlled rollout to enable the following scenarios:
+When deploying to an online endpoint, you can use controlled rollout to enable the following scenarios:

 - Create multiple versions of an endpoint for a deployment

-- Perform A/B testing by routing traffic to different versions of the endpoint.
+- Perform A/B testing by routing traffic to different deployments within the endpoint.

-- Switch between endpoint versions by updating the traffic percentage in endpoint configuration.
+- Switch between endpoint deployments by updating the traffic percentage in endpoint configuration.

-For more information, see Controlled rollout of ML models.
+For more information, see Controlled rollout of machine learning models.

-Azure ML gives you the capability to track the end-to-end audit trail of all of your ML assets by using metadata.
+Machine Learning gives you the capability to track the end-to-end audit trail of all your machine learning assets by using metadata.
+For example:

-- Azure ML integrates with Git to track information on which repository / branch / commit your code came from.
+- Machine Learning integrates with Git to track information on which repository, branch, and commit your code came from.

-- Azure ML Datasets help you track, profile, and version data.
+- Machine Learning datasets help you track, profile, and version data.

-- Interpretability allows you to explain your models, meet regulatory compliance, and understand how models arrive at a result for given input.
+- Interpretability allows you to explain your models, meet regulatory compliance, and understand how models arrive at a result for specific input.

-- Azure ML Run history stores a snapshot of the code, data, and computes used to train a model.
+- Machine Learning Job history stores a snapshot of the code, data, and computes used to train a model.

-- The Azure ML Model Registry captures all of the metadata associated with your model (which experiment trained it, where it is being deployed, if its deployments are healthy).
+- The Machine Learning Model Registry captures all the metadata associated with your model.
+For example, metadata includes which experiment trained it, where it's being deployed, and if its deployments are healthy.

-- Integration with Azure allows you to act on events in the ML lifecycle.
-For example, model registration, deployment, data drift, and training (run) events.
+- Integration with Azure allows you to act on events in the machine learning lifecycle.
+Examples are model registration, deployment, data drift, and training (job) events.

-While some information on models and datasets is automatically captured, you can add additional information by using tags.
-When looking for registered models and datasets in your workspace, you can use tags as a filter.
+While some information on models and datasets is automatically captured, you can add more information by using tags.
+When you look for registered models and datasets in your workspace, you can use tags as a filter.

 Associating a dataset with a registered model is an optional step.
-For information on referencing a dataset when registering a model, see the Model class reference.
+For information on how to reference a dataset when you register a model, see the Model class reference.

-Notify, automate, and alert on events in the ML lifecycle
+Notify, automate, and alert on events in the machine learning lifecycle

 Monitoring enables you to understand what data is being sent to your model, and the predictions that it returns.

 This information helps you understand how your model is being used.
-The collected input data may also be useful in training future versions of the model.
+The collected input data might also be useful in training future versions of the model.

-For more information, see How to enable model data collection.
+For more information, see Enable model data collection.

 Retrain your model on new data

-There is no universal answer to "How do I know if I should retrain?" but Azure ML event and monitoring tools previously discussed are good starting points for automation.
-Once you have decided to retrain, you should:
+There's no universal answer to "How do I know if I should retrain?"
+The Machine Learning event and monitoring tools previously discussed are good starting points for automation.
+After you've decided to retrain, you should:

-- Preprocess your data using a repeatable, automated process
+- Preprocess your data by using a repeatable, automated process.

-- Compare the outputs of your new model to those of your old model
+- Compare the outputs of your new model to the outputs of your old model.

-A theme of the above steps is that your retraining should be automated, not ad hoc.
-Azure Machine Learning pipelines are a good answer for creating workflows relating to data preparation, training, validation, and deployment.
-Read Retrain models with Azure Machine Learning designer (preview) to see how pipelines and the Azure Machine Learning designer fit into a retraining scenario.
+A theme of the preceding steps is that your retraining should be automated, not improvised.
+Machine Learning pipelines are a good answer for creating workflows that relate to data preparation, training, validation, and deployment.
+Read Retrain models with Machine Learning designer to see how pipelines and the Machine Learning designer fit into a retraining scenario.

 You can use GitHub and Azure Pipelines to create a continuous integration process that trains a model.
-In a typical scenario, when a Data Scientist checks a change into the Git repo for a project, the Azure Pipeline will start a training run.
-The results of the run can then be inspected to see the performance characteristics of the trained model.
+In a typical scenario, when a data scientist checks a change into the Git repo for a project, Azure Pipelines starts a training job.
+The results of the job can then be inspected to see the performance characteristics of the trained model.
 You can also create a pipeline that deploys the model as a web service.

-- Enables workspace selection when defining a service connection.
+- Enables workspace selection when you define a service connection.

 - Enables release pipelines to be triggered by trained models created in a training pipeline.

-For more information on using Azure Pipelines with Azure Machine Learning, see the following links:
+For more information on using Azure Pipelines with Machine Learning, see:

-- Continuous integration and deployment of ML models with Azure Pipelines
+- Continuous integration and deployment of machine learning models with Azure Pipelines